H.R. 6723: Bring Our Heroes Home Act

 6

-Agencies must certify under penalty of perjury that they performed a thorough search for records.
-The bill also flatly bars any covered record from being destroyed, altered, or mutilated, and says records already made public before enactment cannot later be withheld, redacted, or reclassified.
+Each office must certify under penalty of perjury that it ran a thorough search.
+No covered record can be destroyed, altered, or mutilated, and anything already public before enactment cannot be withheld, redacted, or reclassified.

 Who benefits from H.R.
 6723?

-The bill explicitly includes civilian employees and federal contractors serving in direct support of or accompanying the Armed Forces in the field, not just uniformed personnel, expanding who can benefit from disclosure.
+The bill covers federal civilian employees and contractors who went missing while serving in direct support of, or accompanying, the Armed Forces in the field — not just uniformed troops.
+Their records get the same disclosure treatment.

 Historians, researchers, and journalists

-They gain access to a centralized National Archives collection covering records from December 7, 1941, to enactment, plus a guidebook, index, annual reports, and public website updates every 30 days on postponed records.
+They gain a centralized Archives collection covering more than 80 years of records, plus a guidebook, an index, annual reports, and a public website updated every 30 days listing what's still being withheld and why.

 Who is affected by H.R.
 6723?